MicrosoftDocs/MIMDocs/MIMDocs/pam/step-2-prepare-priv-domain-controller.md

 3. Since the disk will be empty, select **Custom: Install Windows only** and use the uninitialized disk space.

 4. After installing the operating system version, sign in to this new computer as the new administrator.
 Use Control Panel to set the computer name to *PRIVDC*.
 In network settings, give it a static IP address on the virtual network, and configure the DNS server to be that of the domain controller installed in the previous step.
-This will require a server restart.
+You will need to restart the server.

 5. After the server has restarted, sign in as the administrator.
 Using Control Panel, configure the computer to check for updates, and install any updates needed.
-This may require a server restart.
+Installing updates may require a server restart.

 ### Add roles